This post may contain affiliate links. Click here to read our Disclosure.

 Skipbo is another one of the best travel games for kids and is played often on our trips.
 It is like a group Solitaire where each player works to get rid of all their cards by sequencing them in the group piles.
 Players use strategy to decide when to use their WILD cards and how to block other players.
 The one down side is that you can only play with 4 players, so we usually have a parent team up with our youngest.
 Like all of the games I am suggesting, this one is fun for parents too (unlike games like “Go Fish”).
 2-4 players, Official Recommendation 7-15, Our Recommendation 5+.
 Check the latest prices here.

 Officially called “Wig Out!
-A Wild and Hairy Card Game”, this is another winner from Gamewright.
+A Wild and Hairy Card Game”, this is one of the best Gamewright games.
 The cards feature unique and interesting characters and the purpose is to act quickly and create character matches.
 This is one of those games that requires zero skills, but is still really fun to play.
 You can play with the whole family, but we tend to play this game with two players.
 We like it because it has simple rules and takes less then 5 minutes to play a game.
 Generally the adult will want to play a bit slower to allow the younger ones a chance.
 This is a great first travel card game for families with younger kids.
 2-6 players.
 Official Recommendation 6+, Our Recommendation 4+.
 Check the latest prices here.

 The first non-card game to make the list, Bananagrams is a portable Scrabble like game.
 Use letters to create crossword grids of words and as the slogan says “go bananas for anagrams”.
 This game works best for two players, but you can play as a family as well.
 This game can also be played alone, making it really versatile for traveling.
 Banangrams is better for older kids.
 Like all of these games, the kids will have so much fun playing, they won’t realize it is educational too.
 1-8 players, Official Recommendation 7+.
 Check the latest prices here.